Christiane Keys-Statham is a curator, a cultural strategist and a manager of public art projects.

-She has worked in artist-run spaces in Germany and the Netherlands, commercial galleries in London's West End and on many festivals, performance art events and public art installations across the Australia, the UK and Wales.
-She's worked with international artists including Jenny Holzer, Richard Wilson and Anne Bean.
+She has worked in artist-run spaces in Germany and the Netherlands, commercial galleries in London's West End, with private collectors and on many festivals, performance art events and public art installations across the Australia, England and Wales.
+She's also worked at London publishers Thames & Hudson and the Arts Council of Mongolia in Ulaanbaatar, and with international artists including Jenny Holzer, Richard Wilson and Anne Bean.

 In 2015, with the support of the Copyright Agency Career Fund, the Ian Potter Cultural Trust and NAVA, she undertook a residency in London and Bristol with Acme Studios.
 This residency grew from an ongoing independent research project into contemporary art commissioning and public art, and involved mentorships with curators at the Hayward Gallery, the Victoria and Albert Museum and Artangel.

 In 2016, she managed a large public art project for Australian artists Jennifer Turpin and Michaelie Crawford called Operation Crayweed - a cross-disciplinary art-science collaboration, highlighting seaweed restoration in Sydney's coastal waters.
 From 2016 - 2018, she worked with Futurecity, contributing to the development of cultural and public art strategies for urban renewal projects in Australia and the UK.